stark1tty/awesome-PhD/README.md

 - [LENS](https://www.lens.org/lens/): The Lens serves integrated scholarly and patent knowledge as a public good to inform science and technology enabled problem solving.
 - [NIH ICITE](https://icite.od.nih.gov/): iCite is a tool to access a dashboard of bibliometrics for papers associated with a portfolio.
 Users type in a PubMed query or upload the PubMed IDs of articles of interest. iCite has three modules: Influence, Translation, and Open Citations.
 - [OPENALEX](https://openalex.org/): FOSS catalog of the global research system featuring API access for developers.
+- [PAPERSWITHCODE](https://paperswithcode.com/): The mission of Papers with Code is to create a free and open resource with Machine Learning papers, code, datasets, methods and evaluation tables.
 - [The SAO/NASA Astrophysics Data System](https://ui.adsabs.harvard.edu/): The ADS maintains three bibliographic collections containing more than 15 million records covering publications in astronomy and astrophysics, physics, and general science, including all arXiv e-prints.
 - [SCINAPSE](https://www.scinapse.io/): Our tool extracts valuable information such as related topics, companies, and patent data from each paper.
 Through our database, we provide a more comprehensive research experience.
 - [SEMANTIC SCHOLAR](https://www.semanticscholar.org/): A free, AI-powered research tool for scientific literature.